ghleprogramer/cs50-final-project/README.md

 for me to work on the project from different computers, as I do not normally have one device that I use for a long period of time, but multiple that I switch between.
-With using git and github, I also learned to organize my project files better.
+With using git and github, I also learned to organize my project files better.\
-Resources that helped me learn git are: https://git-scm.com/videos git basics docs/videos https://www.youtube.com/watch?v=cspx7YSvp5Q cs50 seminar on git
+Resources that helped me learn git are:\
+https://git-scm.com/videos git basics docs/videos\
+https://www.youtube.com/watch?v=cspx7YSvp5Q cs50 seminar on git

-For this program, since the images could get rather large in size, to save on storage I chose to use the STB image library.
-Specificly stb_image_write.h to write the image into pngs, monocromic pngs, and bmps. and that was my first time using a third-party library other than of course cs50lib
+For this program, since the images could get rather large in size, to save on storage I chose to use the STB image library https://github.com/nothings/stb.
+Specificly stb_image_write.h to write the image into pngs, monocromic pngs, and bmps. and that was my first time using a third-party library other than of course cs50lib.

 When working on the project vary quickly it was apperante that writing my